Keyboard shortcuts

 } sh4_context_t;

-Context switch is implemented in runtime_sh4_minimal.S (simplified for brevity):
+The actual save/restore operation is implemented in runtime_sh4_minimal.S (simplified for brevity).

 __go_swapcontext: